cyrusimap/cyrus-sasl/win32/README.md

 * **LMDB** (One can try forked version https://github.com/Ri0n/lmdb till original master is fixed for Visual Studio.
 You will have to manually move lmdb.h and lib to dependency root directories after compilation.
 But you can just disable sasldb subproject.)
+* **MIT Kerberos for Windows** (http://web.mit.edu/kerberos/dist/index.html select full install. required only for gssapiv2 plugin which may be disabled if not needed)

 #### Compilation